Amitabh-DevOps/Deployment-Strategies-kubernetes/Canary-deployment/README-comprehensive.md

 3. Traffic is distributed proportionally to the number of pods for each version:
    - v1 (without footer): 4 pods = ~80% of traffic
    - v2 (with footer): 1 pod = ~20% of traffic
-4. All traffic goes through a single NodePort (30080)
+4. All traffic goes through a single NodePort

 ### Testing the Canary Deployment

-Access the application at:
+Access the application using the NodePort specified in your canary-combined-service.yaml:
 ```
 http://54.237.87.116:30080
 ```

+If port 30080 is already in use, you may need to modify the NodePort in the canary-combined-service.yaml file.

 Refresh multiple times - you should see the v1 version (without footer) approximately 80% of the time and the v2 version (with footer) approximately 20% of the time.